McAdieCENG/CENGProject/index.md

 # Greenhouse System Project Blog Updates

+### December 3, 2019
+Today was my day to present my project to the class.
+The presentation went smothly and the demo of the project went according to plan.
+No issues aroused during the presentation or demo time.
+I also have finsihed my build instructions in the "README.md" file concluding my work for this course.

 ### November 26, 2019
 Uploaded my project presentation to the [presentations](https://github.com/McAdieCENG/CENGProject/tree/master/Documentation/Presentations) folder in the documents tab.
 I will be presenting this to the class next week on December 3rd, 2019